 By the 8th student of your piano teaching day, you’re probably feeling a little tired.
-It’s the umpteenth time you’ve heard “Sailing in the Sun”… and the umpteenth time you’ve corrected fingering, reminded about a rest, worked on legato playing… a piano teacher’s day can be a long one.
+It’s the umpteenth time you’ve heard the exact same piece… and the umpteenth time you’ve corrected fingering, reminded about a rest, worked on legato playing… a piano teacher’s day can be a long one.

 But did you know that a very simple adjustment to your piano teaching approach can actually make your day fly by, your piano kids practice and progress more, and your overall mood lighten?